Would You Be Happier?: Chart performance

 In the band's native Ireland, the song first appeared at number 26 on the Irish Singles Chart on 25 October 2001, which would become its peak.
 On the UK Singles Chart, the song debuted and peaked at number 14 on 4 November and spent six weeks in the top 100.
 Across mainland Europe, it peaked at number 20 in the Netherlands and reached the top 40 in the Italy, Romania, and Switzerland.
 On Australia's ARIA Singles Chart, it spent a single week in the top 50, at number 47, on 28 October 2001.
-In neighbouring New Zealand, the track became the Corrs' fifth consecutive top-20 hit, as well as their last, when it attained a peak of number 10.
-It was additionally their third consecutive single to spend exactly 16 weeks on the New Zealand Singles Chart.
+In neighbouring New Zealand, the track became the Corrs' fifth consecutive top-20 hit, as well as their last, when it attained a peak of number 10; it was their third consecutive single to spend exactly 16 weeks on the New Zealand Singles Chart.
 A live release of the track charted in the United States instead, making it to number 30 on the Billboard Adult Contemporary chart in May 2002.

 Music video

 The song's music video begins with lead singer Andrea Corr singing in front of a makeup vanity.
 As she does, scenes of the Corrs attending a demographics meeting are shown, with two men presenting different logos of the band name to the four siblings.
 The band is then shown in makeup, where they put on rockstar wigs and receive temporary tattoos for their first performance, which takes place during the first chorus.
 The Corrs watch this recording on a television, amused.
 During the second verse, the band relaxes on a couch while eating popcorn.
-The clip the siblings watch next consists of a hip hop motif, featuring Andrea, drummer Caroline, and violinist Sharon modelling a bright ride car.
+The clip the siblings watch next consists of a hip hop motif, featuring Andrea, drummer Caroline, and violinist Sharon modelling a bright red car.
 Guitarist Jim is dressed as a DJ for this part.
 Their final performance, taking place during the third verse, has a punk rock theme, with the band wearing mohawks and body piercings.
 The rock performance is eventually drowned in smoke, and the band trash their instruments from the punk rock set.
 They continue to watch these clips, throwing popcorn at each other.
 The video concludes with the band performing the original, casual style of "Would You Be Happier?", at which point the extras and directors applaud them.